2022 program dates: Thursday, June 2nd – Friday, July 29, 2022

 - Letters may address academic competency, level of maturity, flexibility, and readiness for a challenging, independent, professional learning experience.

 - Please do not ask the address specific internship placements in the letter.

 Once the member school has accepted a student as a SHECP Intern and the intern has completed all paperwork, the student registers and the internship matching process will begin.
 This process takes place during January, February, March, and April.

 - SHECP Internship Director matches the student with an organization, balancing the student preferences with commitments to organizations in different geographic regions and housing limitations.
 (Some placements prefer rising seniors or specific academic training.)

 - Student and agency are notified of the match via email from SHECP.
-The agency receives the student’s resume and letter of recommendation.
+The agency receives the student’s resume , letter of recommendation, and some essay responses.

 - The student initiates a phone interview with the agency, and both parties confirm the placement is a good match.
 If one party feels it’s not a good match, the SHECP Internship Director will place the intern in another agency.
 (A second match is not common, but there are several each year for a wide variety of reasons and is simple a step in identifying a suitable match.

 - Once matched, the student develops with the agency supervisor a Community Learning Agreement (CLA) in preparation for the internship.
 This helps to further align expectations.